EU reaches deal for $60-per-barrel price cap on Russian oil

 But the West has faced increasing pressure to target one of Russia’s main moneymakers — oil — to slash the funds flowing into Putin’s war chest and hurt Russia’s economy as the war in Ukraine drags into a ninth month.
 The costs of oil and natural gas spiked after demand rebounded from the pandemic and then the invasion of Ukraine unsettled energy markets, feeding Russia’s coffers.

-U.S. National Security Council spokesman John Kirby told reporters Friday that the price cap deal was welcome news but would not comment further on the details of EU deliberations.

-More uncertainty is ahead.
+More uncertainty is ahead, however.
 COVID-19 restrictions in China and a slowing global economy could mean less thirst for oil.
-That is what OPEC and allied oil-producing countries, including Russia, pointed to in cutting back oil supplies to the world in October.
+That is what OPEC and allied oil-producing countries, including Russia, pointed to in cutting back supplies to the world in October.
 The OPEC+ alliance is scheduled to meet again Sunday.

-That competes with the EU embargo that could take more supplies off the market, mean an oil squeeze and higher prices.
+That competes with the EU embargo that could take more oil supplies off the market, raising fears of a supply squeeze and higher prices.
 Russia exports roughly 5 million barrels of oil a day.

 Putin has said he would not sell oil under a price cap and would retaliate against nations that implement the measure.
 However, Russia has already rerouted much of its supply to India, China and other Asian countries at discounted prices because Western customers have avoided it even before the EU embargo.

-Most insurers are located in the EU or the United Kingdom and could be required to participate in the cap.
+Most insurers are located in the EU or the United Kingdom and could be required to participate in the price cap.

 Russia also could sell oil off the books by using “dark fleet” tankers with obscure ownership.
 Oil could be transferred from one ship to another and mixed with oil of similar quality to disguise its origin.